naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/lip_iclr25/README.md

 ```
 @inproceedings{lip_iclr25,
 title = {Multi-Label Node Classification with Label Influence Propagation},
-author = {author = {Yifei Sun and Zemin Liu and Bryan Hooi and Yang Yang and Rizal Fathony and Jia Chen and Bingsheng He}},
+author = {Yifei Sun and Zemin Liu and Bryan Hooi and Yang Yang and Rizal Fathony and Jia Chen and Bingsheng He},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }